 Kitesurfing at Cleveleys

 Kitesurfing at Cleveleys is a popular watersport.
 One thing that the Fylde Coast isn’t normally short of is wind!
-You can watch their amazing displays at Rossall Beach.
+You can occasionally watch their amazing displays at Rossall Beach.

 One thing we do know is that on windy days there are often groups of people out on the waves, practising their discipline.
-You can see them throughout the year, in spring, summer, autumn and winter.
+You might see them throughout the year, in spring, summer, autumn and winter.
 It’s all a matter of when it’s windy.

 Here’s a short clip of a group of kitesurfers against a setting sun – with the obligatory windy background noise!

 Acrobatic Kitesurfing at Cleveleys

 It’s fascinating to watch them, zipping along the water at what are incredibly fast speeds.

 We’d say that most of the people you see are practised experts – especially when you see their acrobatic moves.
 Watch them jumping high into the air, carried by the wind in their kites.
 They make it look so easy, controlling the kites like a feather in the hand.

 You don’t really see people surfing here on the Fylde Coast like you do in Cornwall and Devon.
 Presumably they’re the wrong kind of waves.
 But you do see people bodyboarding from time to time.